 Memphis Stream: Axel Stockburger

-“Ekphrasis – The God of Kek II” invites an artist to describe the infamous “Pepe the Frog” meme.
-This particular meme became well known through its viral use by the so-called alt-right movement and people who refer to themselves as “meme-magicians” in the US election campaign of 2016.
-The history of this image is a complex process of appropriation and re-valuation, from a harmless cartoon character to an international symbol of hate.
+“Ekphrasis – The God of Kek II” invites an artist to describe the infamous meme “Pepe the Frog”.
+This particular meme became known for its viral use by the so-called Alt Right movement and people who call themselves “meme magicians” in the 2016 US election campaign.
+The history of this image is marked by a complex process of appropriation and reassessment from a harmless cartoon character to an international symbol of hatred.